zimolzak/birthday-party/_posts/2024-08-25-birthday-party.md

 For my cell phone number, you should have received a printed invitation with my number.
 I'm in area code 614. **I will text you if it's cancelled due to rain.**
-Likely rain date Saturday September 21st
+Rain date likely Saturday Sept.
+28th

 # The park has